Frequently Asked Question

 » Where and when are the track meets?
 Most of the track meets are on Saturdays (some Sundays) in Broward, Miami-Dade and Palm Beach counties.

 » How long are the track meets?
-Track meets usually starts at 9:00 am and lasts all day.
+Track meets usually start at 9:00 am and last all day.

 » My child competes in other sports can he/she still join the track team?
 Yes, however we ask that you let us know when he/she will miss track practice and competitions.